 Agri-Tech Week also provides an opportunity to welcome new collaborators, customers and partners to the east of England’s agri-tech ecosystem, and features events, visits, workshops and discussions across the east of England, as well as Agri-Tech East’s REAP conference in Cambridge.

-The outline programme for Agri-Tech Week 2017 is as follows:
+The outline programme for Agri-Tech Week 2017 was as follows:

 Monday 6th November